Average Customer Review: ( 107 customer reviews )

 By Shala Kerrigan

-"Cover it with glitter and call it art."
+"Glitter it and call it art."

 Looking for sewing books to help teach my daughter more about sewing, this book is just the quality I'd expect from Martha Stewart.
 The first part of the book is tools and techniques which explains the basic tools necessary for sewing and how to do the most essential techniques.
 This section covers machine sewing, seams, hand sewing and the 3 essential stitches you need to know how to do (running, back stitch and slip stitch), appliqué, fabric dye techniques like batiking and ombre shading, embroidery (including essential embroidery stitches), patchwork, and basic fabric printing using block printing methods.
 After you get through that section comes the projects.
 The projects are mostly very simple projects that teach sewing basics in usable ways.
 The stuffed animals and hand sewn dolls will be my daughter's favorite.
 She does a lot of hand sewn dolls now.
 The projects including clothing, dolls, pincushions, quilts and a great many other things.
 The techniques used to create the projects make it easy to customize them to suit your own aesthetics.
 Instead of a leaf sewing set, you could use an apple for your basic shape to make a sewing set for a favorite teacher.
 Unlike a lot of other sewing books, this one has a lot of projects that are easily hand sewn which make perfect take along projects, and many of them use smaller amounts of fabric which means you could use old clothes and vintage remnants for the projects.
 I love machine sewing, but I'm trying to become a lot neater at hand sewing for it's portability.
 My favorite project is probably the simplest one in the whole book.
 Rolled hem handkerchiefs.
 I can just see my daughter and I making these and hand embroidering them for friends.
 There is also a wonderful section on aprons and I love aprons so much.
 It will be a resource I know I'll refer to again and again.
 My mother was a dressmaker and I still feel I got a lot of good ideas from this book.
 For my daughter, she hates following patterns and the fact so many of the ideas in this book are very adaptable will make it wonderful for her.